-This historic community runs West to Dulles Airport and South to Mount Vernon–the previous estate of President George Washington and a renowned attraction in this area.
-Fairfax County real estate is surrounded by beautifully preserved land, historic sites, and family friendly events provide a well-rounded lifestyle, especially because residents can usually get more land here than they’d find in the neighboring communities.
+This historic community runs west to Dulles Airport and south to Mount Vernon – the previous estate of President George Washington and a renowned attraction in this area.
+Fairfax County real estate is surrounded by beautifully preserved land, historic sites, and family-friendly events which provide a well-rounded lifestyle, especially because residents can usually get more land here than they’d find in the neighboring communities.

 The allure of Fairfax County real estate, culture, and history is tough to resist.
 The heritage charm goes beyond just the monuments; you can experience the impact of this region’s rich past by taking in the architecture, local celebrations, and seeing the pride of the residents that honor it here.

 Fairfax County History

 As the nation’s capital region, Fairfax County has played a significant part in our country’s history and has also been home to many of the powerful people who helped build it.
 The Battle of Chantilly was fought in this region, as were other Civil War battles.
 After World War II, there was a boom of activity in Fairfax County, and the once vacant farmland began its progression to the urban and suburban community we know it as today.

 This large county encompasses many neighborhoods, including parts of Alexandria, McLean, Great Falls, Fairfax, Falls Church, and Reston, each home to a wide range of housing styles.
 Fairfax County real estate tends to be more suburban, with larger lots than the nearby communities of Arlington and Alexandria.
 If you’re looking for a more urban neighborhood, take a stroll through the Mosaic District, which has expanded with an array of independent and chain stores throughout the area.